WnndGws/DS18B20_email_alert/README.md

 # DS18B20 Email Alert

-This is a python script that can be run on a Rasberry Pi connected to a DS18B20 temperature sensor.
+This is a python script that can be run on a Raspberry Pi connected to a DS18B20 temperature sensor.
 The script will run continuously, and when a temperature threshold is reached, will email a user.

 ## Getting Started